 Rebuilding Season

-My rubber ducky Budgy Smugglers always make a statement (see here), and I questioned if I’d made the right choice.
+My rubber ducky Budgy Smugglers always make a statement, and I questioned if I’d made the right choice.
 My daughters and I enjoy swimming laps together and own several pairs of matching swimsuits for lap swimming.
 The older two girls had started swim team a few days prior, and had worn their rubber ducky suits to their first practice.
-The suits had been their “sister swim team” suit of armor.
+The suits were their “sister swim team” suit of armor.

 rebuilding season: swim team